Raffaello Romanelli: Characteristics of Raffaello’s work

 His traditional training had taught him to seek inspiration from classical sculpture but, similarly to his father Pasquale, the most important characteristic of Raffaello's work is its realism: he sought to portray with great accuracy his subject matter, looking to replicate natural states of being.
 He drew inspiration from scenes of everyday life and often picked his models from the local people residing in the studio's neighbourhood.

 Raffaello was primarily a renowned portraitist of great esteem; he knew how to capture the spirit of his subject, their manner, style, expression and character.
 He possessed the ability to expose the rawness of his subject, which had made him immediately famous from the time of his training.
 He preferred for his models to talk and move to enable him to create a lively similarity.

 During his long career, he made portraits globally of Kings and Popes, nobles and bourgeoisie.
 The Ambrosano family were great admirers of Raffaello's portraiture.
 The 1903 bronze figure of George Flood France is a good example of his portrait skills.
 The work was made for Oxford University and it is now exhibited in the permanent collection at the Ashmolean Museum.
 His 1900 bust of Princess Marina Borghese named Iris Florentina decorated with the flowers symbolising the city of Florence is one of his most celebrated pieces (National Gallery of Modern Art, Rome).

 The fine attention to details is a typical feature of his work: he showed the same attention to detail whether making a portrait or a decorative piece such as the various statues and fountains he made to decorate gardens for which he took inspiration from the Renaissance and the Florentine Baroque periods.
 During his later years, Raffaello's style reflected the climate of the Liberty style, especially with regards to the female form.

 Religious symbolism

 Many of Raffaello's pieces allude to religious imagery.
 The Nazarene in bronze, a figure of Christ to be found in Moscow, the 1899 Christ and the Blindman in the Cemetery of Bari, Bust of a woman with cupid in Bangkok commissioned by the sovereign Chulalongkorn the Great, King Rama V, the fifth monarch of Siam.
 As well as The Fountain of Angels in bronze, 1902, in St. Louis (MO), made for a competition.
 The angel has a feminine face, open arms and holds two objects from which water flows out.
 The judging Jury awarded him the Grand Prix, beating the likes of Lucio Fontana, Augusto Rivalta, Achille D'Orsi and Galletti.

-His Mausoleum in Colorado to the state's wealthiest family at the time, the Reed family, is a mix of bronze and marble.
-It is a highly skilled monument, with fine and ornate details and abundant with religious imagery.